KxSystems/docs/docs/kb/partition.md

 `par.txt` is used to unify partitions of a database, presenting them as a single database for querying.

 This is particularly useful in combination with multithreading.
-Starting the kdb+ process with slave threads (see [command line option `-s`](../basics/cmdline.md#-s-slaves)), and where each partition in `par.txt` is on a separate local disk:
+Starting the kdb+ process with secondary threads (see [command line option `-s`](../basics/cmdline.md#-s-secondary-threads)), and where each partition in `par.txt` is on a separate local disk:

--   when the q process is started with slave threads, the partitions in `par.txt` are allocated to slaves on a round-robin basis, i.e. if kdb+ is started with `n` slaves, then partition `p` is given to slave `p mod n`.
+-   when the q process is started with secondary threads, the partitions in `par.txt` are allocated to secondary threads on a round-robin basis, i.e. if kdb+ is started with `n` secondary threads, then partition `p` is given to secondary thread `p mod n`.
 This gives maximum parallelization for queries over date ranges.

 -   if also, the partitions in `par.txt` are on separate disks, this means that each thread gets its own disk or disks, and there should be no disk contention (i.e. not more than one thread issuing commands to any one disk).
 Ideally, there should be one disk per thread.
 Note that this works best where the disks have fully independent access paths CPU-disk controller-disk, but may be of little use with shared access due to disk contention, e.g. with SAN/RAID.